Skip to content

 3d render showing a Prodisc® L lumbar total disc replacement in place between two vertebrae in the lumbar spine

-Total lumbar disc replacement treats severe lower back pain and chronic sciatica caused by a herniated or degenerated disc by removing the damaged disc and replacing it with an artificial one.
-Unlike spinal fusion, total lumbar disc replacement restores natural mobility rather than permanently immobilising it.
+Total lumbar disc replacement treats degenerative disc disease symptoms such as severe lower back pain and chronic sciatica caused by a herniated disc by removing the damaged disc and replacing it with an artificial one.
+Unlike spinal fusion, lumbar disc replacement restores natural mobility rather than permanently immobilising it.

 • Treats the root cause of your pain to permanently relieve symptoms in a single procedure